 If you want to treat yourself to an evening from up high, the Cuatro Torres Business Area skyscrapers are undoubtedly the perfect option.
 Both the Élkar restaurant on Floor 33 of the Emperador Castellana Tower, and the Restaurant Volvoreta at the Eurostars Madrid Tower, in the Torre PwC, combine dinners and luxury parties with spectacular views over Madrid.
 The Caleido fifth tower also has an extensive commercial and culinary offer.

-Foodies should also check out the Hotel NH Eurobuilding, where you will find a sushi bar, DiverXO (the only restaurant in Madrid with three Michelin stars whose chef David Muñoz has been elected the best chef in the world by The Best Chef Awards) and a terrace with cocktails by Diego Cabrera.
+Foodies should also check out the Hotel NH Eurobuilding, where you will find a sushi bar, DiverXO (the only restaurant in Madrid with three Michelin stars whose chef David Muñoz was named the best chef in the world at The Best Chef Awards in 2021, 2022 and 2023) and a terrace with cocktails by Diego Cabrera.

 This area is also home to lots of Spanish beer bars or 'cervecerías' and Irish pubs, as well as new cosmopolitan style proposals such as Taxi a Manhattan, with its New York theme, and Doña Tecla with its charming intimate terrace.
 Tasquita Los Ochoa, a fun space to savour a fine vermouth accompanied by tapas with a different touch, is also in the heart of Castellana.
 Another option is to visit Ganges, the first Indian restaurant in Madrid, which came to the city in the 1980s.
 Head for Klimt Madrid and La Villana Gin & Cocktail Room to enjoy a fine cocktail.